Mountain biking: Enduro

-Enduro bikes tend to have moderate-travel suspension systems and components which are stronger than XC models, typically 160–180 mm of travel on a full suspension frame, but at a weight that is suitable for both climbing and descending.
+Enduro bikes tend to have moderate-travel suspension systems and components that are stronger than XC models, typically 160–180 mm of travel on a full suspension frame, but at a weight that is suitable for both climbing and descending.

 Enduro racing includes elements of DH racing, but Enduro races are much longer, sometimes taking a full day to complete, and incorporate climbing sections to connect the timed downhill descents (often referred to as stages).
 Typically, there is a maximum time limit for how long a rider takes to reach the top of each climb, while finishers of the downhill portions are ranked by fastest times.

 Historically, many long-distance XC races would use the descriptor "enduro" in their race names to indicate their endurance aspect.
-Some long-standing race events have maintained this custom, sometimes leading to confusion with the modern Enduro format, that has been adopted to the Enduro World Series.
+Some long-standing race events have maintained this custom, sometimes leading to confusion with the modern Enduro format, which has been adopted by the Enduro World Series.

 Enduro racing was commonly seen as a race for all abilities.
-While there are many recreational riders that do compete in Enduro races, the sport is increasingly attracting high-level riders such as Sam Hill or Isabeau Courdurier.
+While there are many recreational riders who do compete in Enduro races, the sport is increasingly attracting high-level riders such as Sam Hill or Isabeau Courdurier.